mxbusch/mxbusch.github.io/_pages/about.md

 ---

+Dr. Ing. |  Accelerating the pace of engineering and science

+---

 I am a **Technical Consultant at [MathWorks](https://mathworks.com/services/consulting.html)**.
 I advise and support development teams in best practices of **Model-Based Design** using MATLAB/Simulink. including workflows and best practices for